A guided TFTP Server recovery tool for macOS

 Can I recover every OpenWrt router with TFTP?

 No. Many routers support TFTP recovery, but the exact recovery method depends on the bootloader and model.
-Some devices require serial TTL or a vendor tool.
+Some devices require Web recovery, vendor tools, serial TTL, or hardware repair.

 What Mac IP should I use for OpenWrt recovery?